Booker, Paul deliver at end, Suns hold off Warriors 107-103

 Poole shot 11 for 22 with seven 3s as Golden State returned home from a 123-95 loss at Memphis on Monday night.

-“The tough part about Jordan is he’s learning how to play like Steph,” Suns coach Monty Williams said before the game.
+“The tough part about Jordan is he’s learning how to play like Steph,” Williams said before the game.

 Klay Thompson shot just 5 for 21 and missed nine of his 10 3-point attempts in Golden State’s fourth straight loss, seventh in eight and third in a row at Chase Center.